 Join our Flower Mountain Conversations email group.
 This is a place to share experiences and discoveries and to find community with other people who share this practice.

-A koan is a saying or story or a line of poetry, often from long ago, but appearing all the time.
+A koan is a saying or story or a line of poetry, often from long ago.
 A koan makes meditation come alive.
-At our sessions there will be sitting meditation as well as time for tea, a zen talk, and conversation.
+At our meetings there will be sitting meditation as well as a zen talk, and conversation.
 Our practice thrives on diverse perspectives and shared experiences as well as quiet and introspection.

 Koan: Step by step in the dark, if my foot's not wet, I've found the stone.

-Meditation is simply a practice of noticing, without judging or editing.
+Meditation is a practice of attention, without judging or editing.
 Your meditation can allow space for everything that appears to glow and surprise you.
 You don't need to clear your mind, or be anything other than yourself.
 It's not about endurance or renunciation.
 It's about curiosity.

 It may be easier than you thought.